 Strauss had won.
 He had built his bridge.
 That October he resigned from his post as chief engineer.
 Seven months later, life’s work done, he was dead of a heart attack at age 68.

 Ellis, meanwhile, was at Purdue, where he continued to teach and write until his retirement in 1946.
-As professor emeritus he lectured at northwestern Technical Institute until his death in 1949—18 years after he had been summarily fired for no apparent reason but his desire to safeguard the structure.
-Whether he ever saw the splendid reality of the Golden Gate Bridge, no one seem to know.
+As professor emeritus he lectured at Northwestern Technical Institute until his death in 1949—18 years after he had been summarily fired for no apparent reason but his desire to safeguard the structure.
+Whether he ever saw the splendid reality of the Golden Gate Bridge, no one seems to know.

-In Wesleyan’s Science Library, there is a copy of Strauss’ final report to the bridge commissioner.
+In Wesleyan’s Science Library, there is a copy of Strauss’s final report to the bridge commissioner.
 It is a fascinating account, 246 pages long, with excellent maps and diagrams.
-In language that is for the controversies and the obstacles encountered in construction.
+In language that is for the most part simple and clear, it relates many of the controversies and the obstacles encountered in construction.
 It gives a powerful picture of the extraordinary artifacts humans can create, and the means by which they do.
 Once you read the report, you cannot look at any bridge without seeing it anew.